The Walk91 Journey

 My years as a Park Ranger on the Great Ocean Walk

 During this time, I was in charge of several projects but the real highlight was working on a new trail Parks Victoria were planning on opening… the Great Ocean Walk!

 With a shovel and a few power tools, we worked as a team clearing bush and helping the contractors to build this now world-renowned trail.
 The other rangers and I are really proud of how popular the Great Ocean Walk has become over the years and I look back on those days as a real highlight of my time living and working here in Apollo Bay.

 Once the walk was complete, Nancy and I created Walk 91 in order to help walkers navigate the logistics of this amazing trail and to offer local support and back up for hikers.
 We were the first tourism business to offer this service, and are still the only locally owned business based in Apollo Bay offering this support.

-Nancy loves looking up the history and wonderful stories behind the Great Ocean Walk and along the Shipwreck Coast and is constantly looking for new, old, and interesting stories to share with our walkers.
+Nancy loves looking up the history and wonderful stories to share with our walkers.
 She has popped many of these stories into our walking notes, so think of her whilst you are reading them.
 However, we have had to cull them a bit so they are not a hundred pages long!

-I have come from a tourism background, working in London, Egypt, Central America, and on the Barrier Reef (in offices, clam farms and diving sites); Nancy is from a fashion design background.
+I have come from a tourism background, working in London, Egypt, Central America, and on the Barrier Reef (in offices, clam farms and on scuba dive sites); Nancy is from a fashion design background.
 After travelling extensively (Nancy & I met whilst working on the dive boats in Cairns) Nancy worked in production and design rooms in London and China, and has developed a real attention to detail.
 She takes pleasure in making sure all our walks run seamlessly.
 (Excuse the pun!)